He Tohu at National Library of New Zealand

 55 Cable Street, Te Aro, Wellington

 Any visitor to Wellington should have the Museum of New Zealand Te Papa Tongarewa at the top of their to-do list.
-The largest museum in the country takes pride of place on Wellington’s waterfront.
-At 36,000 square metres and six stories high, it contains a vast repository of collections.
+At 36,000 square metres and six stories high, Te Papa is the country’s largest museum and contains a vast repository of collections.
 It’s home to more than 800,000 artworks, objects, and specimens.
-It curates cutting-edge interactive exhibitions with a contemporary, and bicultural approach.
+It curates cutting-edge interactive exhibitions with a contemporary and bicultural approach.
 Te Papa is a museum experience that’s accessible to all.

-Among the long-term exhibitions is Te Taiao Nature where you can explore New Zealand’s weird and wonderful wildlife.
-It tells the story of the country’s seismic history, and how it has influenced the incredible native flora and fauna.
+Among the long-term exhibitions is Te Taiao Nature, where you can explore New Zealand’s weird and wonderful wildlife.
+It tells the story of the country’s seismic history and how it has influenced the incredible native flora and fauna.
 Those natural wonders are on display in Bush City, a living outdoor exhibition.
 You can experience thousands of native plant species and some fun family-friendly activities on an onsite bushwalk.

 In 2015, Te Papa joined forces with Wētā Workshop to create an exhibition that humanises the stark realities of war.
 ‘Gallipoli: The Scale of Our War’ follows eight ordinary New Zealanders through the Gallipoli campaign, using their stories and words to explain this harrowing event.
-Models of the men, at 2.4 times human size, reflect the monumental impact of war.
+Models of the people, at 2.4 times human size, reflect the monumental impact of war.
 The ground-breaking exhibition combines cutting-edge technology with important historical storytelling for an unforgettable museum experience.

 On 14 February 1998, Te Papa opened its doors for the first time.
 In the 25-plus years since that day, the museum has welcomed almost 34 million visitors.